rotki/rotki/docs/api.rst

       Host: localhost:5042

    :reqjson validator_index int: An optional integer representing the validator index of the validator to track.
 If this is not given then the public key of the validator has to be given!
    :reqjson public_key str: An optional string representing the hexadecimal string of the public key of the validator to track.
-If this is not given the the validator index has to be given!
+If this is not given the validator index has to be given!
    :resjson ownership_percentage: An optional string representing the amount of the validator owned by the user in the range of 0 to 100.
 If not provided a default value of 100 is assigned.
    :reqjson bool async_query: Boolean denoting whether this is an asynchronous query or not